c4spar/cliffy-manual/flags/parse_options.md

 types.

 > ❗ The `parse` method will be called for all types, which means it overrides
-> also all build in types!
+> also all built-in types!

 ```typescript
 import {